DurgaPrasadGanta/VR/README.md

 # Virtual Reality_MR that Merges real and Virtual worlds

 ## Overview
-Augmented reality (AR) and Mixed (MR) are significant extensions of the conventional virtual reality (VR) that handle virtual environments constructed by a computer.
+Augmented reality (AR) and Mixed Reality(MR) are significant extensions of the conventional virtual reality (VR) that handle virtual environments constructed by a computer.
 Originally, VR was advocated to treat various types of sensory information such as visual, auditory, tactile, and olfactory senses.
 Auditory VR was achieved by generating a 3-D sound field.
 On the other hand, most of the earlier AR/MR systems were primarily designed to cover a visual mixture of real and virtual worlds.
 Sometimes audio and tactile sensations are added to visual MR in the form of stage effects.
 More recently, some AR/MR systems have been developed, which also incorporates 3-D sound.
 However, all these systems simply added auditory